sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

  - Connect `Trig` from the Ultrasonic to `port 9`
  - Connect `Echo` from
    the Ultrasonic to `port 10`
-  - Connect `GND` from Ultrasonic to 'GND' on the Arduino
+  - Connect `GND` from Ultrasonic to `GND` on the Arduino
-  - Connect `VCC` from Ultrasonic to '5V' on the Arduino
+  - Connect `VCC` from Ultrasonic to `5V` on the Arduino

+Now that everything's wired up, lets get coding!!!

+## Writing the Sketch

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTI4MDAzOTMsLTIxMDMyNTgzMjksLT
-E5NzgwNDg4NTUsMTE2NDA0MTgwNSw4MTc4OTU2MjVdfQ==
+eyJoaXN0b3J5IjpbLTE4NzE4OTk0NDcsLTEzNTI4MDAzOTMsLT
+IxMDMyNTgzMjksLTE5NzgwNDg4NTUsMTE2NDA0MTgwNSw4MTc4
+OTU2MjVdfQ==
 -->